DSC-Capstone/dsc-capstone.github.io/assignments/projects/q2/poster-presentation.md

 Your poster will primarily serve as a visual aid as you present your work.
 It **must** contain:

 - A prominent, informative title, that immediately tells the viewer what the project is about.
 (This should be the same as the title of your paper; if you haven't thought about what this will be, now is as good of a time as any.)
-- **The names, emails, and institutional affiliation for all group members, including your mentor.
+- **The names, emails, and institutional affiliation for all group members, including your mentor, directly underneath the title of your poster.
 Your mentor's name should always appear last.**
 - One section for each section of your report, in which the key points are summarized as **short bullet points** and in **tables and graphs** where possible.
+    - You can include an acknowledgements section, but it shouldn't be longer than two sentences.
+    - Only include the references that are directly relevant for the material on the poster (should only be 2-3 max); don't include your entire bibliography.
-- A link to your project website (ideally using some sort of URL shortener or QR code), which will also have links to your paper and GitHub repository.
+- A **single** QR code that links to your project website.
+Your project website should itself have links to your report and GitHub repository.

 Additionally:
 - Your poster will ultimately be submitted as a PDF of size **48" x 36"**.
 - Make sure that all text and figures on your poster are large and legible – to do this, ensure that your figures are exported at a resolution of 300 DPI (dots per inch).
 See [here](https://posterprintshop.com/file-preparation/) for some guidelines.
 As is mentioned below, you're free to use any software you'd like to edit your poster, but you should frequently export it as a PDF and zoom in to make sure all figures are high quality.
+- Yo

 {: .red }
 **While we won't enforce a particular poster template, we do ask that you follow the above guidelines carefully.
 Last year, many groups didn't include emails or their mentor's names.
 We will reiterate these guidelines a bit closer to the checkpoint deadline.**